Introduction -claim phone and broadband costs

 Business call charges on your personal mobile or landline phone bill are a genuine business expense.
 Therefore, your company can claim these costs and reclaim the VAT on business calls.
 However, you cannot claim for any part of the line rental.
 Please note that this is because you will incur the cost of your personal mobile or landline phone whether you use it for business or not.

-When you are in business for yourself, you will need an internet connection to access e-mail and work-related websites.
+When you are in business for yourself, you may ask can I claim broadband as a business expense?
+As part of a broadband service, you will need an internet connection to access e-mail and work-related websites.
 Therefore, when you choose a business broadband service, you will need to look for the best deals available.
-There will be several factors to consider, and notably, this will include the download speed.
+There will be several factors to consider if you are going to use the internet for business use, and notably, this will include the download speed.
 Therefore, it will be good to do your research before you choose a broadband package.

-When you are a business owner, it is important to remember that you can claim broadband if you have a dedicated business broadband connection.
-Furthermore, you should only use the business phone line for business purposes.
+When you are a business owner, you may consider can I claim my internet bill as a business expense?
+It is important to remember that you can claim business broadband costs if you have a dedicated business broadband connection.
+Furthermore, as part of your business broadband at home, you should only use the phone line for business purposes.
 When you do this, you can search the market for a good broadband deal.

 The account and bills for the business broadband service should be in the business name.
-HMRC accept that there may be a minor amount of personal usage here.
+As part of your business broadband costs, HMRC accepts that there may be a minor amount of personal usage here.

-If your broadband is in your personal name, generally, you cannot claim this.
-That is unless you can split out the business element or approximate business element.
-It would be fair to say, if you use your broadband at home a lot for work reasons, and you estimate this to be 50% of your overall usage, then you can claim 50% of the broadband cost against your business.
+When you work at home, if your home office broadband is in your personal name, you may ask how much of my internet can I deduct for business?
+Notably, the general rule is you cannot claim this unless you can split out the business element or approximate business element.
+It would be fair to say, if you use your home office broadband significantly for work reasons, and you estimate this to be 50% of your overall usage, then you can claim 50% of the broadband cost against your business.

 If you have no actual broadband contract at home and need internet access to carry out your trade, then you can claim any internet-related costs here for your business.

-Choosing a provider for a business phone line/broadband
+Choosing a provider for a business phone line and broadband

-Regarding a provider, some of the leading choices for business phones are BT, Virgin Media, Sky, PlusNet, TalkTalk, and XLN.
+Regarding providers for business phone & broadband, some of the leading choices for business phones are BT, Virgin Media, Sky, PlusNet, TalkTalk, and XLN.

-When you purchase a business phone package, you can choose to add wi-fi for an additional cost per month.
-Please note that this will give you an online network so that you can connect your business devices to the internet.
+When you purchase a phone package for your business, you can choose to add wi-fi for an additional cost per month.
+Please note that this will give you an online network.
+When you have this, you can connect your business devices to the internet.

 Static IP address